KAVIRAJec/AWS-Learnings/06-AWS-Compute-Services/01-EC2/README.md

    - **Private AMIs**: Created by users and are only accessible to the AWS account that created them.
 Private AMIs can be shared with specific AWS accounts or made public if desired.
    - **Marketplace AMIs**: Available for purchase from the AWS Marketplace.
 These AMIs are created by third-party vendors and sold in AWS Marketplace and can include pre-installed software and applications.

+## Golden AMI & User Data Scripts:
+- **Golden AMI**: A pre-configured AMI that contains the operating system, application server, and software applications are pre-installed required to launch an EC2 instance.
+It is used as a standard template for creating new instances and can be customized to meet specific requirements.
+It is faster to launch instances from a Golden AMI than from a standard AMI.
+- **User Data Scripts**: Scripts that run when an instance is launched.
+They are used to perform common automated configuration tasks and run only once at launch time.
+User data scripts can be used to install software, configure settings, and perform other tasks during the instance launch process.
+They can be written in shell script or cloud-init format and can be passed as a parameter when launching an instance.
+It is slower than launching from a Golden AMI.

 ## Instance Store:
 - Instance Store is temporary storage that is physically attached to the host (EC2) server.
 Data is lost when the instance is stopped or terminated.
 - It is suitable for temporary data or caching, and EBS volumes can be backed up using snapshots, while Instance Store data cannot be recovered after instance termination.